Pilleteer/Towards-Automated-Pruning-of-LLMs-using-Combinatorial-Optimization/README.md

-# Towards Automated Pruning of LLMs using Combinatorial Optimization
+# Automated Pruning Framework for Large Language Models using Combinatorial Optimization